CopernicaMarketingSoftware/Documentation/Publisher/en/quick-sender-domain-guide.md

 Copernica has an easy solution for all of this called Sender Domains, which makes managing your DNS settings a lot easier.

-## Marketing Suite
+## MarketingSuite
-The newly designed Marteking Suite interface lets you easily set up your sender-domain.
+The newly designed MartekingSuite interface lets you easily set up your sender-domain.

 When you set up your domain as a sender domain, Copernica automatically makes sure your DNS settings are correct and up-to-date.
 You won't need to configure anything, domain-wise, after the